 Overwhelmed With COVID Patients, Oregon Hospitals Postpone Surgeries And Cancer Care

-Charlie Callagan had his scheduled bone-marrow transplant postponed.
+Charlie Callagan's scheduled bone-marrow transplant was postponed.
 Now he's waiting for a new surgery date, hunkered down at his home in Merlin, a small Rogue Valley town in southern Oregon.

 Though he looks perfectly healthy, sitting in the smoky summer air on his outdoor deck, Callagan, 72, has multiple myeloma, a blood cancer of the bone marrow.